mattDavo/Stringly/README.md

 - [ ] Cleaner implementation
 - [ ] Customizable link tag
 - [ ] Action tag => tap, hold, drag, etc. will execute certain code.
+- [ ] More info tag, tapping on a link, will show a floating view next to it.
+Ability to customise default window, or provide custom UIView
 - [ ] Ability to insert images (see https://stackoverflow.com/a/38479284).
 And then optionally tap to enlarge?